huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 ### Using 0-RTT and resumption

 Using 0-RTT for DNS over QUIC has many compelling advantages.
-Clients can reestablish connections and send queries without incurring a connection delay.
+Clients can establish connections and send queries without incurring a connection delay.
 Clients and server can thus negotiate low values of the connection timers, without incurring latency penalties for new queries, reducing the number of simultaneous connections that servers need to manage.
 On